1/28/2025

 speaker

-Okay, that makes sense.
-And then I think you said 75% sold for the first quarter half full for the second quarter.
-Just do you have any sort of context?
+OK, that makes sense.
+I think you said 75% sold for the first quarter, half full for the second quarter.
+Do you have any sort of context?
 Is that sort of about right?
-Is that the head of schedule below behind schedule?
-And then do you have any view if the order strength of late has pre by activity started yet?
-Or is that still all on the come?
+Is that ahead of schedule, behind schedule?
+And then do you have any view if the order strength of late, has pre-buy activity started yet, or is that still all on the come?

 speaker